richtastic/ff/src/wiki/sfm.md

     - Camera Calibration
         - need K (at least initial estimate)
         - remove camera distortion from images
+TODO:
+    - Preprocessing
+        - remove exact duplicates -- pixel-by-pixel matching ?
+        - rotate any portrait images to landscape [make note of it in picture settings]

     - Feature Detection / Description: for each input image, find subset of points repeatably localizable
         - one time search for features
         - one time search for summary statistics: (color histograms, ??)